DLR-TS/Carla-OSI-Service/Configuration.md

 additional_parameter: "-replayMapOffsets X Y"
 ```

-In replay mode TrafficUpdate messages will spawn cars in Carla.
+In replay mode TrafficUpdate messages will spawn vehicles in Carla.
 The map offsets are substracted from the location values given in the TrafficUpdate message.
 X = UTM East, Y = UTM North